On the stability of multigraded Betti numbers and Hilbert functions: Introduction

 \subsection{Acknowledgements}

-The authors thank Fernando Martin for insightful conversations about homological algebra, and Michael Lesnick for useful conversations regarding the presentation distance.
-This work was initiated during the workshop {\em Metrics in Multiparameter Persistence}, organized by Ulrich Bauer, Magnus Botnan, and Michael Lesnick at the Lorentz Center in July 2021.
+The authors thank Fernando Martin for insightful conversations about homological algebra, Michael Lesnick for useful conversations regarding the presentation distance, and the anonymous reviewers for invaluable feedback that has improved this manuscript.
+This work was initiated during the workshop {\em Metrics in Multiparameter Persistence}, organized by Ulrich Bauer, Magnus Botnan, and Michael Lesnick at the Lorentz Center in July 2021. \ifarxivversion L.S.~was partially supported by the National Science Foundation through grants CCF-2006661 and CAREER award DMS-1943758. \fi